 We understand that attitudes, behaviours and beliefs in society have the effect of normalising and trivialising sexual violence.
 Misogyny, rape jokes, sexual harassment, online sexual abuse (upskirting, non-consensual sharing of intimate photos, cyberflashing), and sexual coercion are examples of behaviours which should not be tolerated by society and are not tolerated at Beechen Cliff School.
 We know that when behaviours such as these are normalised, they can act as a gateway to more extreme acts such as sexual assault and rape.
 Pupils and students are taught in age-appropriate ways about the consequences of these behaviours and how everyone in society has a role to eliminate them.
 This is rooted in our core value of respect, which we define as showing an understanding of the rights, wishes and feelings of others through words and actions.
 Accordingly, we teach pupils and students that being a bystander, not reporting or not showing compassion towards a victim equally do not align with our values.

-Peer-on-peer abuse is any form of abuse between children, including physical or verbal bullying, cyber-bullying, sexual abuse or sustained equalities-based harassment.
+Child on Child abuse is any form of abuse between children, including physical or verbal bullying, cyber-bullying, sexual abuse or sustained equalities-based harassment.
 Pupils and students are taught about these issues, how to report them and the school’s stance, which is one of zero tolerance.
-Parents who are concerned about peer-on-peer abuse should contact the school in order that we can address the matter quickly and involving the relevant external agencies if required (e.g. Police, social care).
+Parents who are concerned about Child on Child abuse should contact the school in order that we can address the matter quickly and involving the relevant external agencies if required (e.g. Police, social care).

 Visitors to the school are required to sign in and we have lanyard system for ensuring all members of the community are aware of access rights to the school: